Essential Gear for Day Hikers

 3. Water and snacks

 I’ve been on many hiking trips where I end up giving water to people who haven’t brought enough.
 I always carry more water than I think I need, and if I’m attempting a strenuous hike on a hot day I fill my 3-liter Camelback water bladder to the brim before hitting the trail.
 I’ve never had to use it, but I also always carry a Life Straw in my emergency kit.
 The Life Straw is small, personal water filter that safely purifies questionable freshwater sources.
 It’s like a straw that lets you drink directly from the lake or stream.
 Since it costs only $15 and weighs only 2 ounces the Life Straw is a no brainer!
-If you decide not to pack a life straw I’d recommend carrying Aqua Mira drops or iodine tablets so you always have a way to access clean in an emergency.
+If you decide not to pack a life straw I’d recommend carrying Aqua Mira drops, a small eyedropper filled with bleach, or iodine tablets so you always have a way to purify water in an emergency.

 You can’t survive on water alone!
 That’s why I always pack some extra snacks just in case I need an extra boost or my hike takes longer than planned.
 Trail mix, dried fruit, beef jerky, and Banana Chocolate Chip Larabars (seriously yummy!) are some of my favorite hiking snacks.